Ishq Mein Marjawan 2: Plot

 Meanwhile, Kabir asks Riddhima to find evidence about Ragini's murder.
 Nevertheless, Riddhima defends Vansh, saying that he cannot commit such a crime.
 The same day, Riddhima gets a memory card containing a video beneath Ragini's statue and secretly watches it.
 The video shows Vansh pointing a gun at Ragini however not shooting.
 Riddhima accidentally comes across Ragini only to find her alive and kept secretly under Vansh.
 Some misunderstandings make Riddhima believe that Vansh wants to harm Ragini, thus she joins Kabir to remove Ragini from the clutches of Vansh.
 Losing Ragini, Vansh breakdowns and reveals to Riddhima that his mother was actually murdered and Ragini knew the killer.
 A flashback showing Anupriya was the killer.
 A series of events lead Sia into knowing Riddhima's truth and thus blackmailing her to bring Ragini back to Vansh.
-Sia soon learns of Anupriya's crime however was injured in coma because of the same.
+Sia soon learns of Anupriya's crime but is injured and goes into coma because of the same.
 Ragini is shot by Kabir, and Vansh is falsely framed and arrested for the murder.
 Kabir and Anupriya make Vansh into believing that Riddhima betrayed him and he jumps off a cliff thus dying in front of both Riddhima and Kabir.

 A lookalike of Vansh, 'Vihaan' is introduced.
 Meanwhile, Kabir enters VR mansion as Anupriya's son.
 Kabir reveals to Riddhima his entire plan leaving her helpless.
 Vihaan is a hacker and a gold-digger.
 He intentionally plans to meet Riddhima.
 Riddhima is initially surprised seeing Vihaan, but later joins hands with him to get rid of Kabir from VR mansion, in exchange for a large sum of money.
 But afterwards, Vihaan reveals to Riddhima that Vansh used him as a body double in dangerous situations.
 Later on, it is revealed that Vihaan is actually Vansh who is playing mind games with Riddhima to know the truth.